How to set the Aspect Ratio in Matplotlib?

 ax.set_aspect(abs((x_right-x_left)/(y_low-y_high))*ratio)

-Step 1: Create a Basic Matplotlib Plot
+Step 1: Establishing the Baseline Matplotlib Plot

 import matplotlib.pyplot as plt

-#define matplotlib figure and axis
+# Define matplotlib figure and axis objects

 fig, ax = plt.subplots()